Skip to content

 You do not need to change YAML structure unless you change column names or category boundaries.

-7. Common Customisations
+7. Common customisations

 You want to… Edit